 Each year MOPS has a theme that inspires our meeting topics, speakers, and outlook - a concept that will guide our entire tribe of women for the coming year.
-The 2017-18 theme is Free Indeed.
+The 2019-20 theme is TO THE FULL.

-More information about MOPS International is found at mops.org.
+More information about MOPS International and this year’s theme can be found at mops.org.

 Meeting Details and Dates:

 MOPS meets in “the Manor” of Alderwood Community Church on the 1st and 3rd (and some 5th) Tuesday mornings, from 9:15-11:30am.

 The 2019-2020 meeting dates are Sept 17; Oct 1 & 15; Nov 5 & 19; Dec 3; Jan 7 & 21; Feb 4; Mar 3, 17 & 31; Apr 21; May 5.

 A $30 initial registration fee holds your spot and pays your MOPS International registration fee.
 Additionally, you pay the Alderwood Community Church MOPS fee (varies based on number of children enrolled: 0 children = $70, 1 child = $110, 2 children = $115, and 3 or more children = $120).

 The MOPS International registration fee secures your membership with MOPS and includes a book, annual subscription to “Hello, Darling” magazine, and other MOPS materials.
 The MOPS International registration fee is non-refundable and paid upon registration.